 The Iglesia de la Nuestra Señora de las Mercedes in Grecia is intriguing to see up close.
 Painted in a bright red color, the church dates back to the 19th century and was made entirely of imported steel from Belgium.

 Nobody knows the real reason why this church’s facade was made with steel, but that hasn’t stopped people from guessing.
 One local legend suggests that the church was actually meant to be located in Greece but found its way to Grecia instead.

 This national park located a 45-minute drive from Puntarenas, reaches elevations of 1,640 feet and represents both tropical rainforest lowland and tropical dry forest habitats.
 Close to 50% of Costa Rica’s avian species are found within the park.

-You might also catch a glimpse of some two-toed or three-toed sloths.
+You might also catch a glimpse of the two-toed or three-toed sloths that Costa Rica is known for.
 They move slowly, making their camouflage even more effective.
 Spider and howler monkeys are quick to make appearances, too.